aadityaguptaa/aadityaguptaa/README.md

 <br />
 <br />

-Hi, I'm Aditya, a Software Engineer passionate about exploring new technologies.
-Currently, I work as a Software Engineer at Fidelity Investments.
-I primarily code in JavaScript, TypeScript, and Kotlin.
-Lately, I've been diving into Machine Learning to see what all the buzz is about — and I might just end up loving it!
+Hi, I'm Aditya, a passionate Software Engineer who loves anything and everything related to computers.
+I'm currently working as a Full-Stack Software Engineer and deploying bugs 😶‍🌫️ at Fidelity Investments.
+I'm looking to collaborate on cool projects, so feel free to hit me up!

 <br/>
 <br/>